Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ### Demuxing and bounded upstream coupling

-The selected HLS media playlist is opened once and feeds one MPEG-TS demuxer.
+The selected HLS media playlist is opened once and feeds one active MPEG-TS demuxer.
 TS packets are read sequentially, while audio and video PIDs have independent PES reassembly state.
 A completed audio PES and a completed video PES therefore do not form a useful global delivery sequence: **PTS is authoritative media time**, not cross-track callback order.

+`5e4c400` keeps this shared-source model while removing synchronous HTTP setup from normal segment boundaries.
+HLS maintains exactly one prepared successor outside the decoded A/V queues: a background worker opens the next segment and primes its MPEG-TS demuxer through the first packet.
+At EOF the prepared demuxer is installed directly.
+This readahead is intentionally independent of downstream backpressure and remains bounded to one successor rather than increasing decoded-frame or PCM lookahead.

 After demuxing, each routed track has its own bounded compressed-packet queue before its decoder.
 This lets one decoder or presenter lag temporarily without immediately